Japan–Peru relations: Bilateral relations

 Japan and Peru have signed several bilateral agreements/treaties such as a Trade and Financial Agreement (1949); Agreement on the elimination of visas (1971); Technical Cooperation Agreement (1979); Cooperation Agreement on Agriculture Development (1987); Agreement on the Promotion and Protection of Investments (2008); and an Agreement on Japanese donations on the protection of Peruvian Archeological sites (2016).

 Trade

 In 2013, trade between Japan and Peru totaled US$3.5 billion.
-Japan's main exports to Peru include: automobile, auto parts, tires and steel.
-Peru's main exports to Japan include: copper, fish meal, silver and zinc.
+Japan's main exports to Peru include automobiles, auto parts, tires and steel; ane Peru's main exports to Japan include copper, fish meal, silver and zinc.
 That same year, Japanese direct investment in Peru totaled US$238 million.
 Several well known multinational Japanese companies such as Honda, Sony, Toshiba and Toyota (among others) operate in Peru.
-In 2010, Japana and Peru signed an Economic Partnership Agreement.
+In 2010, Japan and Peru signed an Economic Partnership Agreement.
 Both nations were party to the Trans-Pacific Partnership.

+Japanese cultural and media exports to Peru include anime, J-pop, video games, language education, and food, all of which have had a significant impact on many young Peruvians.